ArtifactDB/gypsum-bioc-index/README.md

   - Note that cron jobs in GitHub Actions require some semi-routine nudging to indicate that the repository is still active, otherwise the workflow is disabled.

 The latest version of the SQLite files are available [here](https://github.com/ArtifactDB/gypsum-to-sqlite/releases/tag/latest).
+The `modified` file contains the Unix timestamp for the last update of the files;
-Clients can check the `modified` file to determine when the files were last updated (and whether local caches need to be refreshed).
+clients can check this file to determine whether local caches need to be refreshed.